online-learn-ing/online-change-rate-learning-functional-data/README.txt

 (3).
 Run the corresponding scripts according to the sampling scheme:
 *_dense_*.R for dense functional data, *_sparse_*.R for sparse functional data,*_Mean1-st_*.R for the first-order derivative estimation of the mean function, *_Cov1-st_*.R for the first-order partial derivative of the covariance function.

+The following example reproduces the dense simulation result for the first-order derivative of the mean function using the proposed OCRL method.

+setwd("Simulation/OCRL")
+source("basic functions.R")
+source("Mean1-st_dense_OCRL.R")

-The scripts automatically generate the simulation results and figures reported in the manuscript.
+Running the above scripts generates the estimated results and the corresponding performance measures reported in the simulation studies.

 2. Real Data Applications